Third Version Perfect

 Pacific Northwest Ballet's 'Apollo' and 'Carmina Burana'

 by Dean Speer

-We’ll probably never know these days what the first, original version of “Apollo” looked like, but we do know that the latter-day version mounted for Pacific Northwest Ballet by its Artistic Director, Peter Boal, is near perfection.
-With its spare iconic choreography by George Balanchine dating from a revision he did in the late ‘70s/early 1980s is one that has become a touchstone of greatness and measure for ballet companies.
+We’ll probably never know these days what the first, original version of “Apollo” looked like, but we do know that the latter-day version mounted for Pacific Northwest Ballet by its Artistic Director, Peter Boal is near perfection.
+With its spare iconic choreography by George Balanchine, dating from a revision he did in the late ‘70s/early 1980s, this version is one that has become a touchstone of greatness and measure for ballet companies.
 While I personally prefer the version that includes the birth scene and the climbing of the gods up to Mount Olympus at its conclusion, I found myself not missing them too much.

 Batkhurel Bold was impressive as the Greek god finding his feet and hegemony amongst the muses, some of whom inspire him and instruct.
 Bold is a big mover and his battement cut across space as did his gestures.
 Each blessed with beautiful legs and line, Sarah Ricard Orza, Maria Chapman and Lesley Rausch were focused and clear with their interpretations of Terpischore, Calliope, and Polyhymnia.
 Orza’s développé over Apollo’s head while he’s posed on the floor was thrilling, as was her promenade arabesque “escape” from it.

 Chapman and Rausch are well matched and not only played off of each other but melded well with Orza as the three retook command of Apollo, and then later as they made the iconic sunburst concluding shape, with their legs at varying heights of arabesque.

 The most succinct word that comes to mind to describe Kent Stowell’s popular “Carmina Burana” is blockbuster, which it certainly is from the get-go.